Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Introduction

 Symmetry plays a fundamental role in condensed matter physics, and its breaking often signals a phase transition and the emergence of an ordered state.
-X-ray circular dichroism (XCD), defined as the difference in absorption or scattering intensity between left- and right-handed circularly polarized (LCP and RCP) X-rays, provides a powerful probe of symmetry breaking in solids~\cite{Alanga1998,Goulon1998,Goulon2003, Oreshko2018,okamoto2024giant}.
-In its conventional form, XCD emerges when either spatial inversion or time-reversal symmetry is broken, giving rise to sensitivity to chirality, magnetism, or phenomena arising from their interplay.
-Well-known examples include natural circular dichroism in chiral crystals, which reflects broken inversion symmetry, and magnetic circular dichroism in X-ray absorption, which originates from broken time-reversal symmetry.
-While dichroism in X-ray absorption probes the symmetry breaking locally, circular dichroism can also emerge in X-ray scattering, where the excitation propagation vector $\bm{q}$ plays an important role.
-In this context, reciprocal circular dichroism preserves the symmetry relation between excitations at opposite momenta $\pm\bm{q}$, whereas non-reciprocal circular dichroism signals an inequivalence between them.
-As a result, XCD in scattering offers a sensitive avenue for uncovering hidden order and unconventional symmetry breaking that conventional probes might miss.
+X-ray circular dichroism (CD), defined as the difference in absorption or scattering intensity between left- and right-handed circularly polarized (LCP and RCP) X-rays, provides a powerful probe of symmetry breaking in solids~\cite{Alagna1998,Goulon1998,Goulon2003, Oreshko2018,okamoto2024giant}. \djh{ CD in X-ray absorption requires broken time-reversal symmetry for X-ray magnetic circular dichroism and broken inversion symmetry for X-ray natural circular dichroism.
+It is therefore sensitive to magnetism, structural chirality, as well as their interplay.
+In contrast, the sample symmetry alone is insufficient to determine whether circular dichroism in resonant inelastic X-ray scattering (RIXS-CD) is allowed.
+Rather, RIXS-CD is governed by the Hamiltonian's unitary symmetries together with the scattering geometry, rather than directly by time-reversal symmetry \cite{Furo2025PRB}.
+If a unitary symmetry, such as a mirror operation, relates the two incident helicities while leaving the RIXS measurement invariant, the CD must vanish.
+Thus, the scattering geometry is an essential component of the symmetry analysis.
+Furthermore, reciprocal RIXS-CD such as that of chiral phonons~\cite{Ueda2023} satisfies the reciprocity relation, yielding identical circular dichroism for opposite incident X-ray wavevectors.
+In contrast, non-reciprocal RIXS-CD, if observed, would violate this relation, producing different dichroic responses for opposite incident wavevectors $\pm\bf{k}$.
+The reciprocity relation therefore provides an additional symmetry criterion for characterizing the underlying excitations.}